maxirmx/LSABE-MA/README.md

 Lightweight Searchable Encryption Protocol for Industrial Internet of Things - Multi Authority This is an implementation of LSABE-MA protocol as described in https://ieeexplore.ieee.org/document/9158514.
-LSABE-MA is based on https://github.com/maxirmx/LSABE[LSABE implementation].
+LSABE-MA is based on [LSABE implementation](https://github.com/maxirmx/LSABE).

 ## General information

 This version employs single unified codebase to implement LSABE-MA client and LSABE-MA server.
-LSABE-MA server is implemented using https://flask.palletsprojects.com/en/2.0.x/quickstart/[flask] .
+LSABE-MA server is implemented using [flask](https://flask.palletsprojects.com/en/2.0.x/quickstart) .
 Please install it with pip at the system where server will be running: ```pip install flask```
-LSABE-MA client is based on https://docs.python-requests.org/en/master/[requests module].
+LSABE-MA client is based on [requests module](https://docs.python-requests.org/en/master).
 Please install it with pip at the system where client will be running: ```pip install requests```

 ## The server
 ### Functions